spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/delete-api-key.md

 You can validate the deletion by checking the Palette UI or by querying the API with the `GetAPIKeys()` method to list the API keys again and verifying the API key is no longer available.

-1. Ceate a function to list the API keys and verify the API key is no longer available.
+1. Create a function to list the API keys and verify the API key is no longer available.
 Use the following code snippet to validate the deletion.

    ```go